jhatheisen/Mod4/week-10/D4/4-select-data-main/README.md

 Run the SQL command that returns the entire table - that is, all rows and all columns.

+  - SELECT * FROM puppies;

 ## Step 2: Select specific columns

 Run the SQL command that returns the name, age and weight of each puppy.

+  - ELECT name, age_yrs , weight_lbs FROM puppies;

 ## Step 3: Select one row by its primary key

 Run the SQL command that returns the name, age and weight for the puppy with an `id` of `5`.

+ - SELECT * FROM puppies
+    WHERE id = 1;

 ## Step 4: Select rows matching a specific value

 Run the SQL command that returns the name, age and weight for each puppy that has been `microchipped`.

 > Tip: Remember that SQLite stores a `BOOLEAN` value as an `INTEGER` where
 > `1` means `TRUE` and `0` means `FALSE`.

+  - SELECT name , age_yrs , weight_lbs FROM puppies
+     WHERE microchipped = 1;

 ## Step 5 INTERMEDIATE: Select rows greater than a value